EvotecIT/PSEventViewer/README.md

 - PSEventViewer - this module.
 - PSWinReporting - reporting on Active Directory Events, Windows Events... generally reporting

+Documentation for PSEventViewer (overview): https://evotec.xyz/hub/scripts/pseventviewer-powershell-module/ Documentation for PSEventViewer (examples and how things are different): https://evotec.xyz/working-with-windows-events-with-powershell/

-Documentation for later is available at: https://evotec.xyz/hub/scripts/get-eventslibrary-ps1/ (link will be updated when new module will be officially released)
+Documentation for PSWinReporting is available at: https://evotec.xyz/hub/scripts/get-eventslibrary-ps1/ (link will be updated when new module will be officially released - as it's heavily out of date now)